-Members who submit a sustainability statement and complete the sustainability checklist in their award entry will be considered for this award.
+All Members must complete the Sustainable Architecture checklist but only those who opt in via the checkbox will be considered in the Sustainable Architecture category.
 The jury considers entries in terms of the value that the project has generated in each of the environmental, social and economic domains, on the basis of descriptions submitted as part of the entry process.
 As the number of entries differ from Chapter to Chapter, the judging and shortlisting processes will also differ.